 I laughed while I put the tray down on my bedside table and took her coffee to her.

 "I know," she said, smiling.
 "I get no credit for a fancy deduction this time.
 You left the door ajar because you knew you'd be coming up the stairs carrying a tray, so I was able to hear the phone ring.
-I couldn't make out your words, but your tone of voice told me it might be Rhonda."
+I couldn't make out your words, but your tone of voice told me it was probably Rhonda."

 "And, of course, 'It will all come to us, eventually.'"